-Who can I file a claim against with the Board of Claims?
+Who can I file a claim against with the Kentucky Claims Commission?

 The board accepts negligence claims filed against state agencies, state departments or state employees while working within the scope of their employment.